FailAcademy/learning/adp-london/_lessons/week-08/01-intro-to-react-native.md

 Prior to class, please install Xcode on your Mac:

 * [Xcode](https://developer.apple.com/xcode/)
-  Start Xcode and accept the terms and conditions agreement
+  * After installation, start Xcode and accept the terms and conditions agreement
-* Run xcode-select --install in your terminal
+* Run "xcode-select --install" in your terminal
-  Start your Xcode again and accept any terms and conditions required to get to the welcome screen of your Xcode.
+  * Start your Xcode again and accept any terms and conditions required to get to the welcome screen of your Xcode.
 * Install [HomeBrew](https://brew.sh/)

 ---